Turning Brownfields to Brightfields

 New Jersey

-Offers partial reimbursement of remediations costs and grant and loan packages to help pay for assessment and cleanup.
+New Jersey offers tax incentives, partial reimbursement of remediations costs, and grant and loan packages to help pay for assessment and cleanup.

 Rhode Island

-Rhode Island created an inventory of every brownfield in the state and provides incentives for its development.
+Rhode Island created an inventory of every brownfield in the state and provides incentives for development, including funding assistance and grant opportunities, as well as cleanup loans.

 Vermont